Baldrico/Shadowdark/Rules/3) Characters/Ancestry/Half-Orc.md

 You know the Common and Orcish languages.

-### Mighty.
+>[!check] Mighty.
-You have a +1 bonus to attack and damage rolls with melee weapons.
+> You have a +1 bonus to attack and damage rolls with melee weapons.